hipstersmoothie/hipstersmoothie.com/pages/garden/Automate your locks without user interaction.md

 - Only run after sunset
 - Only run if the lights aren't already on

-I don't think it's possible to do this directly in the Home app so I resorted to using another app call [Controller](https://controllerforhomekit.com) that enables the full automation abilities of Homekit.
+I don't think it's possible to do this directly in the Home app so I resorted to using another app call [Controller](https://controllerforhomekit.com) that enables the full automation abilities of HomeKit.

 ![[CleanShot 2021-06-27 at 12.18.14@2x.png]]